FakeManiGH/lightbox-overlay-general/README.md

     - **Tested on:** HTML, PHP, and JavaScript -projects.
     - **DOM:** Built-in observer for DOM changes (new images).
 - **CSS Styling:** All styling is done inside **lbo.css** -file.
 Colors, sizes and animations are customizable.
 - **Responsive build:** LBOgeneral works on all display sizes from desktop to mobile.
+Detects new images.
 - **Functionality:** Images browsed inside LBO can be downloaded if downloading for image is been allocated.
 LBO also has build in fullscreen mode to browse images in fullscreen.
 - **Navigation:**
     - **Mouse:** Use built-in buttons with mouse.